the-teachingRSE-project/competencies/institutionalized_education.md

 ### Digital competencies and certification

-The European Commission Joint Research Center developed the "DigComp" framework to categorize general digital competencies in 8 levels of proficiency [@Vuorikari2016; @Carretero2017; @Vuorikari2022a].
+The European Commission Joint Research Center developed the "DigComp" framework to categorise general digital competencies in 8 levels of proficiency [@Vuorikari2016; @Carretero2017; @Vuorikari2022a].
 Proficiency levels 1 and 2 ("Foundation") represent simple tasks that can be carried out with proper guidance from more experienced peers, levels 3 and 4